Amitro123/automation-service/spec.md

 - **Decisions**: Decided to create a dedicated module for utility functions to avoid code duplication and improve maintainability.
 - **Next Steps**: Populate `utils.py` with necessary utility functions.

-### 2024-02-29
+### [2025-12-05]
-- **Summary**: Updated README to reflect changes in automated review logging file name from `code_review.md` to `AUTOMATED_REVIEWS.md`.
-Also updated descriptions of features to reflect this change.
+- **Summary**: Added `utils.py` module to the project.
+This module likely contains utility functions used across the project, improving code organization and reusability.
-- **Decisions**: Renamed the automated review log file to improve clarity and consistency.
+- **Decisions**: Decided to create a dedicated module for utility functions to avoid code duplication and improve maintainability.
-- **Next Steps**: Update any scripts that interact with the automated review log file.
+- **Next Steps**: Populate `utils.py` with necessary utility functions.